Church Against The Horizon

 Accused Priests Are Criminally Charged In Rhode Island

 In November 2021, ex-Rhode Island priest James Silva was indicted on two counts of first-degree child molestation and nine counts of second-degree child molestation.
+As of 2026, he is still awaiting trial.

 An indictment is a criminal charge brought against an individual by a grand jury as opposed to a state prosecutor.
 Most cases that involve a grand jury are serious state felonies or federal crimes.